giellalt/lang-mdf/mdf.md

 * Sets for Derivation

+Subjective adverbs, which are often set off by commas

-this is an adjective in nominative singular, adnominal attribute
+this is an adjective in nominative singular, adnominal attribute this is an adjective in nominative singular,

 this is a list of adverbs that modify adjectives

-Subjective adverbs, which are often set off by commas

 N ABBR not ABBR